mattrglobal/oidc-client-bound-assertions-spec/spec.md

 **Note** - Outside of the scope for this specification is how the Holder then exercises presentation of this credential with a relying party, however the diagram looks like the following.

-1. The Relying Party acting as an OpenID Client sends an OpenID Request to the Holder that is acting an OpenID Provider (OP).
+1. The Relying Party sends an OpenID Request to the Holder (acting an OP).
 2. The Holder authenticates the End-User and obtains authorization.
 3. The Holder responds with a Credential Presentation.